 From our earliest beginnings, the Ed Fund has managed a college scholarship program benefiting low-income graduating seniors of the West Contra Costa Unified School District.
 Since 2005, over $1.6 million in scholarships have been awarded to over 550 students.
-The Scholarship Program is supported by the African American Male Scholarship, Bernice Bell Memorial Scholarship, Irene S. Scully Family Foundation, Norma and Arthur Schroeder Family Foundation, and Whittier Education Foundation.
+The Scholarship Program is supported by the African American Male Scholarship, Bernice Bell Memorial Scholarship, and the Norma and Arthur Schroeder Family Foundation.

 The Ed Fund believes everyone deserves the chance to go to college.
 Research shows that a college education significantly changes the trajectory of a student’s life.
 A college education is a difference-maker for many students.
 Students who attend college are more likely to enjoy greater career opportunities.
 From increasing annual earnings to creating our next leaders, a college education makes an impact on students, their families, and our community.
 College scholarships are an investment in the future of West Contra Costa County.

 Over 550 graduates of the West Contra Costa Unified School District have received scholarships.
 All of the scholarship winners are low-income, and many of them are the first in their families to attain a higher education.

 Our scholarship window is CLOSED (as of March 5th, 2019)

 Winners: Ammar Iqbal-El Cerrito High, Khiari Neal-De Anza High School, Usean Redic-Pinole Valley, Jordan Williams- Middle College High School, Jordan White-El Cerrito High, and Sukari Wright-Middle College High School.

 African American Male Scholarship – No GPA, AA Males, any school, $1,500/yr./4yrs

 Bernice Bell Memorial Scholarship – 3.0 or above, Arts, any school, $1,500/yr/4yrs